bhrnjica/daany/docs/DevGuide/developer_guide.md

 The following output is shown as the result:
 ![daany join ](../img/daany_join.png)

-The limit for key columns is 3.
+The limitation for the number of key columns is 3.
 That means you cannot merge two data frames with more than 3 key columns.

-Unlike `Merge` which is working on ordinary columns, a `Join` method works only on data frame index.
+Unlike `Merge` which is working on ordinary columns, a `Join` method works only on data frame index, but the way of joining the data frames is the same.
 The following code joins two data frame base on their indexes:
 ```csharp
 var dict = new Dictionary<string, List<object>>
 {